 When you set out to purchase any type of flooring, there is some basic information that you need to know.
 This includes things such as pricing, maintenance requirements, and durability.
 You then have to pick a material which matches your particular situation.
 This will ensure that your flooring is cost-effective, resilient, and able to withstand the rigors of the environment it is being placed in.

-Durable, inexpensive, and easy to maintain, this is a great floor for high traffic locations.
+Durable, inexpensive, and easy to maintain, laminate flooring is a great floor for high traffic locations, like commercial properties.
 However, there are drawbacks to this material.
 Environmental considerations, as well as the inability to refinish these floors, makes many people think twice about purchasing laminate coverings.

-The following are a number of factors to consider, which can affect the overall price tag of a laminate floor.
-You can't just consider the retail cost, you also have to look at use and value over time.
+The following are a number of factors to consider, which can affect the overall price of laminate flooring.
+You can't just consider the retail cost; you also have to look at use and value over time.

-Maintenance: Floors does not exist in a vacuum, although a vacuum can be a great way to clean a floor.
-The main thing to remember is that the material you choose will have to be cared for over time.
+Laminate floors do not exist in a vacuum, although a vacuum can be a great way to clean a floor.
+The main thing to remember is that the material you choose will have to be cared for overtime.
 Some of the cleaning procedures for different products can be involved, rigorous, and require the purchase of a number of specialty items.
-Luckily laminate has a protective wear layer which actually keeps most of the dirt and debris off of its surface, making it easy to sanitize whenever you think it is proper.
+Luckily laminate has a protective-wear layer which actually keeps most of the dirt and debris off of its surface, making it easy to sanitize whenever you think it is proper.

-Laminate floors are a great, low cost, low maintenance option for a variety of spaces.
-However they do wear over time, and they are susceptible to water damage, so be sure that you only employ them in locations which they can handle.
+Laminate floors are a great, low-cost, low-maintenance option for a variety of spaces.
+However, they do wear over time, and they are susceptible to water damage, so be sure that you only install them in locations designed for them.